-Operating various management processes without manual involvement, the IoT Real Estate system leverages the home infrastructure.
+The IoT Real Estate system leverages the home infrastructure by operating various management processes without manual involvement.
 At the portfolio level, IoT technologies enhance tracking and monitoring combined with portfolio analytics.
 The results are more granular valuations, lower asset risks, as well as augmented portfolio management capabilities.
-The IoT-driven Portfolio Risk Management can track the flow of people, enabling commercial real estate owners to analyze space usage patterns and occupants behavior.
+The IoT-driven Portfolio Risk Management can track the flow of people, enabling commercial real estate owners to analyze space usage patterns and occupants’ behavior.
 The gained information can help property managers to identify excess capacity and increase the efficiency of portfolio management.

 Smart Property Real Estate: Business Cases

-The use of IoT in real estate varies depending on a specific property’s features and purpose.
-Some buildings just require a way to optimize resource consumption, while others include a broad set of measures to enhance sustainability overall.
-Let’s take a look at smart homes examples and the use of such technologies in office environments.
+IoT in real estate varies depending on a specific property’s features and purpose.
+Some buildings require a way to optimize resource consumption, while others include a broad set of measures to enhance sustainability overall.
+Let’s look at smart home examples and the use of such technologies in office environments.

 Aziot Digital Home

 Softengi has developed Aziot, a Digital Home solution based on IoT technology.
-Softengi development team has created a connected digital platform, which manages internal building management, from water leak prevention to security control.
-The platform controls all elements of the living environment: utilities, climate, ecology, safety, noise, comfort.
-For instance, the IoT system can shut the water off in case of a leakage or automatically switch the power off if a tenant forgot to unplug the iron.
+Softengi development team has created a connected digital platform that manages internal building management, from water leak prevention to security control.
+The platform controls all elements of the living environment: utilities, climate, ecology, safety, noise, and comfort.
+For instance, the IoT system can shut the water off in case of a leakage or automatically switch the power off if a tenant forgets to unplug the iron.

 DA, an apartment complex that utilizes the Aziot solution, is an excellent example of IoT in real estate.
-More than 400 apartments within this complex are equipped with various IoT devices to provide better and more sustainable living conditions.
+More than 400 apartments within this complex have various IoT devices to provide better and more sustainable living conditions.

 The solutions include smart meters and sensors.
 Smart meters optimize energy and water consumption.
 Smart sensors prevent potentially risky situations by monitoring smoke, leaks, temperature, and other characteristics.
 Apart from that, IoT provides improved visibility to ensure the safety and transparency of running the complex.